A Study in Magic

 "Indeed.
 Well, I'm afraid Mr. Holmes' deductions are correct.
 Your parents didn't die in a car crash.
 They were killed by a very evil man.
 But I'm getting ahead of myself.
 Harry, did you know that you are a wizard?"

 Harry goggled at the Headmaster.

 Minerva smiled faintly at the familiar reaction.
-This was her favorite part of the interview; making known to the Muggle-born child what they really were.
+This was her favourite part of the interview; making known to the Muggle-born child what they really were.

 As it turned out, it didn't take much to convince Harry of the existence of Magic and witches and wizards.
 Minerva wasn't surprised.
-She didn't think someone of Mr. Holmes's caliber and temperament would've failed to notice Harry's bouts accidental magic and not experiment.
-Indeed, Mr. Holmes confirmed her suspicions when he rattled off the things Harry had done and was willfully able to do: summoning balls of light, re-growing hair, levitating objects and disappearing and reappearing from one place to another.
-Nothing too unusual—though the instinctive apparition was an impressive amount of magic— until Mr. Holmes mentioned Harry's ability to talk to snakes.
+She didn't think someone of Mr. Holmes's calibre and temperament would've failed to notice Harry's bouts of accidental magic and not experiment.
+Indeed, Mr. Holmes confirmed her suspicions when he rattled off the things Harry had done and was wilfully able to do: summoning balls of light, re-growing hair, levitating objects and disappearing and reappearing from one place to another.
+Nothing too unusual—though the instinctive Apparition was an impressive amount of magic— until Mr. Holmes mentioned Harry's ability to talk to snakes.

 "He can talk to snakes?"
 Albus repeated in mild surprise.

 "Had a whole conversation with a Burmese python in the London Zoo," said Mr. Holmes.
 "Why?
 Is this unusual?"

 "It is rare, but not unheard of," said Albus.

 "The ability itself can be quite useful, but I think it is best kept under wraps.
 Snakes do not have good reputations, even in our world, and having the ability to speak to them will be regarded with suspicion."